ZipCodeCore/BlueJ.DreamHouseDrawing/README.md

 `Project -> Open Project...` to find your `dev/FirstLab-Shapes` folder.
 Open `Shapes` there. (and the same is for `Picture`).

+Running your code via TESTS is crucial.
+Note carefully the instructions on how to run your code in the PictureTest class.
+This is the way professionals do it.

 Be sure to

 * FORK this repository to your own account.